nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 {% include important.html content="In topologies where GP Connect consumer applications are provisioned via a portal or middleware hosted by another organisation (see [Topologies](integration_system_topologies.html)) it is important for audit purposes that the practitioner and organisation populated in the JWT reflect the originating organisation rather than the hosting organisation." %}

+{% include important.html content="Providers SHALL implement loose validation for identifier system and identifier value used within the JWT to allow for backwards compatibility as a consumer may use an identifier system from an older version of the spec when making a request." %}

 #### Population of requesting_organization ####

 The `requesting_organization` claim within the JWT SHALL be a FHIR `Organization` resource representing the organization making the request.